thorsten/phpMyFAQ/docs/administration.md

 We need stop words for the smart answering feature and the related answers.
 If a user is adding a new question to your FAQ the words will be checked against all FAQs in your database but without the stop words.
-Stop words are words with a very low relevance like the English word "the".
+Stop words are words with a very low relevance like the English word _the_.

 ### 5.6.5 Template meta data

 If you need to add metadata to your template, you can do this in the template metadata administration.
-You can define a page type, e.g. "foobar", a content type (Text or HTML) and the content, e.g. `<marquee>Foobar</marquee>`.
+You can define a page type, e.g. _foobar_, a content type (Text or HTML) and the content, e.g. `<marquee>Foobar</marquee>`.
 After saving the metadata entry, you can use it in your template:

 `{{ foobar }}`

+This feature is deprecated and will be removed in phpMyFAQ 4.0.

 ### 5.6.6 Elasticsearch configuration